carbonplan/ocr-web/lib/climate-risk-explainer/methods.md

     ],
     [
       <a href='https://doi.org/10.2737/RDS-2025-0006'>Riley et al., (2025)</a>,
       'A 270-m resolution raster dataset including annual burn probability (BP) for present day (2011) and future (2047) climates.
-Landscape (e.g. vegetation type) is held fixed with conditions circa 2020.
+Landscape (e.g. vegetation type) is held fixed with conditions at the end of 2020 (circa 2021).
 The data is only available for wildland areas, with all other land considered “non-burnable” in their modeling framework.', ],
     [
       <a href='https://doi.org/10.2737/RDS-2020-0016-2'>